Atomic clock frequency ratios with fractional uncertainty $\leq 3.2 \times 10^{-18}$

-To experimentally validate large systematic corrections on the atomic platforms, each clock in turn modulates certain systematic effects while the other two operated under nominal conditions.
+To experimentally validate large systematic corrections on the atomic platforms, each clock in turn modulated certain systematic effects while the other two operated under nominal conditions.
 Systematic effects tested include the environment temperature, magnetic bias field magnitude, lattice depth, and spectroscopy time of the \Sr{} clock; the Doppler cooled motional energy of the \Al{} clock; and the magnetic bias field, measurement cycle time, and environment temperature of the \Yb{} clock.
 The Supplemental Material \cite{SeeSupplementalMaterial} includes discussion of each modulated systematic effect, as well as any significant differences in operational methodology for each clock between different days.

-Between these tests and additional work reported elsewhere \cite{BrewerMagconst2019,Siegel2025}, all known systematic effects that shift any of the three clocks by $10^{-17}$ or more have been tested by direct clock comparisons.
+The network loopback measurement and the set of systematic checks developed in this campaign give us a high degree of confidence in the ratios measured here.
+The loopback measurement discussed above was significantly more complete in the current campaign, and largely rules out frequency transfer errors.
+Between the systematic correction tests here and additional work reported elsewhere~\cite{BrewerMagconst2019, Siegel2025}, all known systematic effects that shift any of the three clocks by $1\times10^{-17}$ or more have been tested by direct clock comparisons.
 The applied corrections are confirmed at a level equal to or below the discrepancy in \Sr{} ratios.
+Additionally, the systematic effect evaluations for all three ratios have been improved~\cite{aeppli_SrAccuracy, MarshallAlEvaluation2025, SeeSupplementalMaterial}; the ratios also show improved between-day repeatability, in the form of reduced dark uncertainty.
+Details are discussed in the Supplemental Material~\cite{SeeSupplementalMaterial}.
+In summary, we believe that any origin for the discrepancy is more likely to have affected \bacon{} than this work.

-The network loopback measurement and the set of systematic checks give us a high degree of confidence in the ratios measured in this campaign.
-However, the discrepancies of unknown origin suggest the SI redefinition criterion of repeatability below $10^{-17}$ remains an outstanding issue for clock comparisons.
-In general, this can be seen in previously reported values presented in Fig.~\ref{fig:fig3}(a) (and extended in Fig.~\ref{fig:ratiohistoricaldataexpanded} of End Matter); additional repeated comparisons---both between JILA and NIST and at other laboratories---are necessary to properly address this question and set the stage for redefinition of the second.
+More generally, we note that historical frequency ratio measurements shown in Fig.~\ref{fig:fig3}(a) (and extended in Fig.~\ref{fig:ratiohistoricaldataexpanded} of End Matter) exhibit disagreement at the few $\times10^{-16}$ level, albeit with significance at the 2-4 $\sigma$ level rather than 14.
+Additional repeated comparisons---both between JILA and NIST and at other laboratories---are necessary to properly resolve these discrepancies and set the stage for redefinition of the second.
 With a larger data set, sophisticated meta-analysis methods~\cite{KoepkeConsensusBuilder2017,ThompsonEllisonDarkUncertainty2011,BodnarHeterogeneity2020} can be employed to build consensus among measurements overscattered relative to their individual uncertainties.

 \TCHcompressed

 \textbf{\emph{Clock network analytics.}} Simultaneous comparison of three different clocks gives access to analytical tools not available for individual frequency-ratio measurements.
 Comparing sets of multiple ratios, we are able to identify that the main discrepancy between comparison campaigns likely originates from a change in the \Sr{} frequency or optical network \footnote{Notably, the JILA-NIST link was tested differently in the two campaigns: in \bacon{}, a loopback test was performed only at $1.5~\mu$m, including the 3.6-km link and NIST frequency combs but omitting elements solely at JILA, whereas in the current campaign, the test extends to 698~nm as shown in Fig.~\ref{fig:fig3}(b).}.
 Additionally, by restricting the dataset to only times when all three clocks are operating, we can analyze aspects of individual clocks and ratios, as shown in Fig.~\ref{fig:tchfig}.